Frequently Asked Questions About Christianity, Answered Honestly!

 1st Corinthians 6:1-5

-nevitably in any discussion of 1st Corinthians chapter 6, the question comes up, "What does scripture mean when it says that we shall judge angels?"
-How will Christians judge Angels?
-And does "Know ye not that we shall judge angels,' refer to the judgment of their sins?
-In other words, people want to know just how shall Christians judge Angels.
+In any discussion of 1st Corinthians chapter 6, inevitably the question will come up, "What does the Apostle Paul mean when he says that we shall judge angels?"
+Christians want to know just How will the saints judge angels, and does "Know ye not that we shall judge angels," refer to the judgment of their sins?
+In other words, people are confused about just how will Christians judge Angels.

-It's a difficult question to be sure, but I believe the answer will be found in the study of the word in a sound and honest comparison of scripture with scripture.
-In looking at other attempts to answer this question, I have heard teachers and theologians theorize that this "paradox" of humans who are lower than angels, judging angels, cannot be understood by us until the consummation of all things.
+How will the saints judge angels?
+It's a difficult question to be sure, but I believe the answer is found in the careful study of the word of God with a sound and honest comparison of scripture with scripture.
+In considering other attempts to answer this question, I have heard teachers and theologians theorize that this "paradox" of humans who are lower than angels, judging angels, cannot be understood by us until the consummation of all things.
 But that would seem to go against the very context of God's comments through Paul, as illuminated in 1st Corinthians 6:1-5.
 Other theologians have made the supposition that on the last day we will sit alongside Christ to give approval of His judgment of bad angels that have fallen from heaven.
-Still others have postulated that we will only judge good angels, and that to determine their rewards of gifts.
-I believe this is insupportable and indeed unbiblical.
-The angels in question I believe are the "Messengers" of the congregation, not angelic beings.
-They are the pastors and ministers of the Gospel, whose doctrines are tried and judged by the word of God the saints bring.
+Still others postulate that we will only judge good angels, and only to determine their rewards of gifts.
+This I believe is not only insupportable by scripture, but indeed unbiblical.
+So what is the answer?

-The fact is, Angels are Messengers by definition.
-The fact is, the very word translated angel (both in the Old and the New Testament scriptures) very literally means a messenger.
-In the New Testament this is the Greek word [aggelos] (άγγελος), meaning one who brings news or a message.
-Angels are in fact literally messengers of God.
 The point here is that there are many kinds of messengers.
-Yes, they can be spirit beings, but they also can be kings, false prophets, priests of ancient Israel or even you and I today.
+God is even spoken of as a messenger, but messengers can also be Kings, False Prophets, the prophets or Priests of ancient Israel, or even you and I today.
 The old Christian saying that, "angels are messengers of God, but men are children of God," is not entirely accurate.
-For it is abundantly clear to any serious student of the Bible that [aggelos] or Messengers in scripture, are human beings.
-Here are a few obvious examples:
+For it is abundantly clear to any serious student of the Bible that [aggelos] or messengers in scripture, are very often human beings.
+Let's take a look at a couple of obvious examples:

 Luke 7:24